 I'd always wanted to speak to students at the college level so whenever an opening came along I jumped at it.
-And then I got little nervous.
+And then I got a little nervous.
 I have addressed several other audiences, but students are different.
 I questioned myself.
 "Would I be a good Speaker at College?"
 "Did I know enough to teach them?"
 "Would I be able to connect with the students?"
 "Could I encourage them to learn?"
 It was a little overwhelming but I was up for a challenge.

 Off late, I've been trying to be a good reader and learner.
 But this class has reignited my desire to learn in a new way.
-I realized one thing while preparing to speak to them, the challenge is not teaching the concepts but the real-life application of it.
+I realized one thing while preparing to speak to them, the challenge is not teaching the concepts but the real-life application of them.
 I don't want them to be just bookworms - I want them to leave my class knowing how marketing works in the real world.
 I want them to learn and develop excellent learning skills.
 I realized, in order to teach them any of these things, I must be willing to learn along with them.

 One thing I realize is that there is so much I do not know and I need to develop my learning skills which are a lifelong process.
-This made me think, how can I develop Excellent Learning Skills and let me share those thoughts with you.
+This made me think, how can I develop Excellent Learning Skills, and let me share those thoughts with you.

 Tips for Developing Learning Skills:

 - Be willing to admit we don't know the answer

 - Always ask questions, be curious about learning